javronich1/minilink/README.md

     •	Smoke testing

 All critical logic, reasoning, data modeling, and architectural decisions — including database design, authentication flow, and feature implementation — were conceptualized, coded, and refined by a human developer.

+All architectural decisions, core logic, refactoring, DevOps setup (CI/CD, Docker, monitoring), and deployment work were performed intentionally and manually by the developer.

 The AI served as a productivity enhancer, not a replacement for human creativity or understanding.